sourcehut-mirrors/chawan/doc/manual.md

 Note that htmlparser does not *require* an `atomToStr` procedure, so it is not even necessary to store interned strings in a format compatible with the Nim string type.
-(Obviously, some way to stringify atoms is required for most use cases, but it need not be exposed.)
+(Obviously, some way to stringify atoms is required for most use cases, but it need not be exposed to Chame.)

 ## Example